Luke Raley Player Props: Rays vs. Reds

-The Tampa Bay Rays, including Luke Raley (batting .241 in his past 10 games, with two doubles, three home runs, three walks and six RBI), battle starting pitcher Hunter Greene and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+After batting .179 with two doubles, a home run, two walks and three RBI in his past 10 games, Luke Raley and the Tampa Bay Rays take on the Cincinnati Reds (who will hand the ball to Levi Stoudt) at 12:35 PM ET on Wednesday.

-In his most recent game he had a one-hit performance (1-for-5) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-2) against the Reds.

 Luke Raley Game Info & Props vs. the Reds